-If you want to start from basics and want to understand Kubernetes from ground level, then this is the course for you.
+If you want to start from the basics and want to understand Kubernetes from the ground level, then this is the course for you.
 This course is built to teach how to build Kubernetes clusters, what are the best practices, etc.

 I followed the above two courses and they are both worth every penny.
 Apart from following the above courses, I also did CKAD exercise from Dgkanatsios and some Kubernetes tasks from the official Kubernetes website.